emscripten-core/emscripten/site/source/docs/porting/asyncify.rst

       });
     });

-Note that when using this form, you can't return value from the function itself.
+Note that when using this form, you can't return a value from the function itself.
-Instead, you need to pass it as an argument to the ``wakeUp`` callback and propagate it by returning result of ``Asyncify.handleSleep`` in ``do_fetch`` itself.
+Instead, you need to pass it as an argument to the ``wakeUp`` callback and propagate it by returning the result of ``Asyncify.handleSleep`` in ``do_fetch`` itself.

 More on ``ASYNCIFY_IMPORTS``